toddlemoine/routeward/README.md

 ### Use custom resource paths

 Not everyone uses `/edit`, `/delete` resource paths.
-Specify your own by passing them as second argument instead of the only/except restrictions object:
+Specify your own by passing them as the second argument to `resources` instead of the only/except restrictions object:

 ```js
 const routes = scope('/', resources('/apples', ['view', 'export']));